ustun/reactjs-introduction/README.md

 })
 ```

-As you can see, we can use the `HelloWorld' component in another
+As you can see, we can use the `HelloWorld` component in another
 component.

-Let's take this a step further, let's say the `HelloWorld' component takes the
+Let's take this a step further, let's say the `HelloWorld` component takes the
 name of the person to say hello to, as a parameter and it displays this person's
 name.

 Just like the input parameters of functions, a React component can take a
-parameter set through an object called `props', short for properties. `props'
+parameter set through an object called `props`, short for properties. `props`
-can be accessed in the `render' method.
+can be accessed in the `render` method.
 Now let's rewrite `HelloWorld` using
 props:

 ```js